Research Questions

 As a budding researcher and academic, Victor Gray believes in the importance of developing a good relationship with one’s supervisor, as they often have much wisdom to impart on how to deal with stress and future planning, "They have been through what you are currently going through, so they naturally have lots of advice to give you”.

-Victor now hopes to study in greater detail how various environmental conditions affect the metabolic properties of immune cells, and identify metabolic pathways which may be targeted in order to boost immune responses; "This is especially relevant in the context of cancer and chronic viral infections, where the metabolic properties of immune cells play a crucial role in the outcome of these conditions”.
+Victor now hopes to study in greater detail how various environmental conditions affect the metabolic properties of immune cells, and identify metabolic pathways which may be targeted in order to boost immune responses.

 January 2021